lklslel/CVUI-DEMO/README.md

 - Basic User Interface implementation on the HTML5 <CANVAS> with PURE JS(like Windows OS)

 @ Why need to implementation to UI on <CANVAS> TAG?
-: DOM has to Heavy Weight and High Cost since HTML5.
+1. DOM has to Heavy Weight and High Cost since HTML5.
-: canvas vs DOM ; System Performance differents you can see. random noise in canvas's 500 × 500 area / random string update of 50 input tags.
+2. canvas vs DOM ; System Performance differents has. random noise in canvas's 500 × 500 area / random string update of 50 input tags.
-: CANVAS VS INPUT : WINNER was CANVAS in 2015.
+2-1.
+CANVAS VS INPUT : WINNER was CANVAS in 2015.
 CANVAS tag has Performance and Speed at ALL in NOW.

 - korean IME implementation without <INPUT>.
 Window Object Can Keyboard Event Listening without <INPUT>

 @ Why Do This Ways?
-Human wants convenience. so, add the HotKey or Shortcut;
+- Whole Human wants convenience.
+- so, add the HotKey or Shortcut;
-TAB : Move to Tab index
+- TAB : Move to Tab index
-Alt-F4 : close the window, ...
+- Alt-F4 : close the window, ...
 So, Web Browser Can Detect Key Input WITHOUT <input> tag.

 You can see the next;